Chapter 7: The Thread Never Broke

 The final chapter came in 1988.
 BözödĂșjfalu, the last Szekler Sabbatarian village, was intentionally flooded by Ceausescu’s dam project.
 The church and cemetery now lie underwater.
 The surviving community scattered.

-The cost speaks: 380 years of underground survival, the Holocaust, a flooded village.
+The cost speaks: 380 years of underground survival, the Holocaust, and a flooded village.
 Yet the thread they carried (seventh-day Sabbath and Scripture over tradition) never broke.
 It passed to others.
 It continues still.

 Moravians: Mixed Witness

 The Moravian Brethren, followers of Jan Hus and later Count Zinzendorf, maintained some Sabbath observance within their communities.
-Zinzendorf himself wrote in 1738: "That I have employed the Sabbath for rest many years already, and our Sunday for the proclamation of the gospel."Count Nikolaus Ludwig von Zinzendorf, Budingsche Sammlung, Sec.
+Zinzendorf himself wrote in 1738: "That I have employed the Sabbath for rest many years already, and our Sunday for the proclamation of the gospel."36 Count Nikolaus Ludwig von Zinzendorf, Budingsche Sammlung, Sec.
 8, p.
 224 (Leipzig, 1742).
 When Zinzendorf arrived in America in 1741, the Moravian Brethren at Bethlehem, Pennsylvania resolved to "observe the seventh day as rest day."
-While not uniformly Sabbatarian, historical records show Moravian groups in Germany and Moravia (Czech Republic) kept Saturday alongside Sunday in the 1600s-1700s.
+While not uniformly Sabbatarian, historical records show Moravian groups in Germany and Moravia (Czech Republic) kept Saturday alongside Sunday in the 1600s–1700s.

 Their witness was partial, but it demonstrates that even within Protestant movements, some recognized the Sabbath’s ongoing validity.